raj-pranav/learn-solidity/Tutorials/Beginners/18-struct-in-solidity.md

 ![array_struct](https://user-images.githubusercontent.com/48473708/153769017-316825fd-e2d5-4eec-a276-db2be312539e.png)

+# Initializing/Updating single Struct

-# Initializing struct elements
+## Initializing struct elements - with value
-Elements of a struct can be initialized in three different ways, which are described below
+Elements of a struct can be initialized in four different ways, which are described below

-## Default initialize
+### Default initialize
 A default initialization means initializing a struct member to its default value according to their data type.

-To your surprise, I have the struct is automatically initialized when declared as state variable, in the above code.
+To your surprise, the struct is automatically initialized upon declaring it as state variable, in the above code.

 Look at the initialization line,
 ```solidity